Close Menu

 “They want the law applied as it is,” Nelson said.
 “Not stretched, not reshaped into something unrecognizable.
 They want decisions that make both legal and practical sense.”

 Nelson, a candidate for Circuit Court Judge in Anne Arundel County, brings a career defined by both range and precision.
-She is licensed in Maryland, Washington, D.C., and Virginia, has handled hundreds of cases across criminal, civil, family, business, and bankruptcy law, and has argued more than 20 appellate matters.
+She is licensed in Maryland, Washington, D.C., and Virginia, has handled hundreds of cases across criminal, civil, family, business, and bankruptcy law, and represented litigants in 20 appellate cases in Maryland.

 That’s not braggadocio — that’s a resume.